 Tip One: Be Responsive When Factors Change

-This is why you need to pay attention.
-When it comes to backend search terms.
-Amazon will always favor the highest performers.
-They find who works for target keywords, placing them higher on that list.
-As trends change and the A10 algorithm favors one over another, you’ll find that some keywords make more sales than others.
+When it comes to backend search terms, Amazon will always favor the highest performers.
+Instead, they find who works for target keywords, placing them higher on that list.
+As trends change and the A9 algorithm favors one over another, you’ll find that some keywords make more sales than others.

 Tip Two: Think Logically